smallrye/smallrye-stork/docs/custom-service-discovery.md

 # Implement your own service discovery mechanism

 Stork is extensible, and you can implement your own service discovery mechanism.
-To achieve this, you need to implement a _Service Discovery Provider_.
+Stork uses the SPI mechanism for loading implementations matching _Service Discovery Provider_ interface.

 ## Dependency